Ada Celeste Sweet: Personal life

 Sweet lived in Chicago with her brother.
 She was interested in all the work of women, and served as a member of the Chicago Woman's Club, where she worked on the club committee for compulsory education.
 She was also a Trustee of the Civic Federation.
 In May 1894, Sweet became president of the Chicago Woman's Club.
 She was the founder and first President of the Municipal Order League of Chicago, a society formed to improve the sanitary condition, and thereby the healthfulness, of the city.
-In October, 1890, she gave the first police ambulance to the city, having raised money among her friends to build and equip it, and thus originated the present system in Chicago of caring for those who are injured or fall ill in public places.
-On 17 September 1928, Sweet died at the home of her sister, another important figure in the history of women's rights, Winifred Bonfils in San Francisco, California.
+In October 1890, she gave the first police ambulance to the city, having raised money among her friends to build and equip it, and thus originated the present system in Chicago of caring for those who are injured or fall ill in public places.

+On September 17, 1928, Sweet died in San Francisco, California at the home of her sister, Winifred Bonfils, another important figure in the history of women's rights.